salesforce/densecap/README.md

 For YouCook2 dataset, you can simply replace `cfgs/anet.yml` with `cfgs/yc2.yml`.
 To monitor the training (e.g., training & validation losses), start the visdom server with `python -m visdom.server` or `visdom` in the background (e.g., tmux).
 Then, add `--enable_visdom` as a command argument.

-You need at least 15 GB of free RAM for the training.
+Note that at least 15 GB of free RAM is required for the training.
+The `nonexistent_file` will normally be cleaned up automatically, but might need a manual delete if otherwise.
+More about distributed data parallel see [here (0.4.0)](https://pytorch.org/docs/0.4.0/distributed.html).

 ### Pre-trained Models
 The pre-trained models can be downloaded from [here (1GB)](http://youcook2.eecs.umich.edu/static/dat/densecap_checkpoints/pre-trained-models.tar.gz).
 Make sure you uncompress the file under the `checkpoint` directory (create one under the root directory if not exists).